pieter-degroote/UltimateKEYS-testing/belgian-azerty/README.md

 Prerequisite&nbsp;:
 The base keyboard layout has to be configured as US QWERTY.

-When two or more languages/keyboards are installed on the system, the default ‘Alt + Shift’ sequence can interfere with the AHK scripts.
+When two or more languages/keyboards are installed on the system, the default ‘Alt + Shift’ sequence will interfere with the AHK scripts.

 To avoid this, you can disable the interfering key sequences at&nbsp;: